digitalrebar/provision/doc/operations/manager.rst

 Once the catalog is initialized, you can incrementally update the catalog with the following commands.
 This can be put into a cron job to keep the catalog up to date.

+To reduce the amount of content downloaded, the `--version` flag can be used to specify the minimum version to download from the catalog.
+For example, `--version=v4.5.3` would download things newer and including `v4.5.3`.
+If left off, the command will download the whole catalog.

   ::